unclesam79/Cobblestone-Energy-Project/README.md

-# Cobblestone-Energy-Project
+# Project Submission for Cobblestone Energy

-Project submitted as part of job application to Cobblestone Energy
+*Submitted as part of a job application to Cobblestone Energy.*

-Below is the project description I received:
+---

-Project Title:
+## Project Description

-Efficient Data Stream Anomaly Detection
+### Project Title: Efficient Data Stream Anomaly Detection

-Project Description:
-Your task is to develop a Python script capable of detecting anomalies in a continuous data stream.
-This stream, simulating real-time sequences of floating-point numbers, could represent various metrics such as financial transactions or system metrics.
-Your focus will be on identifying unusual patterns, such as exceptionally high values or deviations from the norm.
+**Objective:** Develop a Python script capable of detecting anomalies in a continuous data stream.
+This simulated stream represents real-time sequences of floating-point numbers, such as financial transactions or system metrics.
+The goal is to identify unusual patterns, such as exceptionally high values or deviations from the norm.

-Objectives:
+---

+### Project Objectives

+1. **Algorithm Selection**:
-Algorithm Selection: Identify and implement a suitable algorithm for anomaly detection, capable of adapting to concept drift and seasonal variations.
+   Identify and implement a suitable algorithm for anomaly detection that adapts to concept drift and seasonal variations.

+2. **Data Stream Simulation**:
-Data Stream Simulation: Design a function to emulate a data stream, incorporating regular patterns, seasonal elements, and random noise.
+   Design a function to emulate a data stream, incorporating regular patterns, seasonal elements, and random noise.

+3. **Anomaly Detection**:
-Anomaly Detection: Develop a real-time mechanism to accurately flag anomalies as the data is streamed.
+   Develop a real-time mechanism to accurately flag anomalies as the data is streamed.

+4. **Optimization**:
-Optimization: Ensure the algorithm is optimized for both speed and efficiency.
+   Ensure the algorithm is optimized for both speed and efficiency.

+5. **Visualization**:
-Visualization: Create a straightforward real-time visualization tool to display both the data stream and any detected anomalies.
+   Create a straightforward real-time visualization tool to display both the data stream and any detected anomalies.
-Requirements:

-The project must be implemented using Python 3.x.
+---

+### Project Requirements

+- **Implementation Language**: Python 3.x
-Your code should be thoroughly documented, with comments to explain key sections.
+- **Documentation**: Code should be thoroughly documented, with comments to explain key sections.
-Include a concise explanation of your chosen algorithm and its effectiveness.
+- **Algorithm Explanation**: Include a concise explanation of the chosen algorithm and its effectiveness.
-Ensure robust error handling and data validation.
+- **Error Handling**: Ensure robust error handling and data validation.
-Limit the use of external libraries.
-If necessary, include a requirements.txt file.
+- **External Libraries**: Limit the use of external libraries.
+If necessary, include a `requirements.txt` file.

-Below is a brief explanation of the anomaly detection algorithm I implemented:
+---

+## Algorithm Explanation

-The anomaly detection algorithm uses a rolling mean and standard deviation to monitor deviations in real-time data streams.
-By calculating these metrics over a fixed-size window of recent data points, the algorithm adapts to local trends and seasonal patterns, effectively handling concept drift.
-Anomalies are flagged when a data point deviates beyond a set threshold (e.g., 2 standard deviations) from the rolling mean, highlighting outliers such as sudden spikes or drops.
+The anomaly detection algorithm is based on a **rolling mean and standard deviation** to monitor deviations in real-time data streams.
+Key features of the algorithm include:

+- **Real-Time Adaptation**: By calculating the rolling mean and standard deviation over a fixed-size window of recent data points, the algorithm adjusts to local trends and seasonal patterns, effectively handling concept drift.
+- **Anomaly Flagging**: Anomalies are flagged when a data point deviates beyond a set threshold (e.g., 2 standard deviations) from the rolling mean, which highlights outliers such as sudden spikes or drops.
-This threshold-based approach is computationally efficient and well-suited for streaming environments, as it quickly identifies outliers without extensive processing.
-The reliance on a rolling window allows the detection mechanism to adjust dynamically, making it effective for data with shifting distributions.
+- **Efficiency**: This threshold-based approach is computationally efficient and well-suited for streaming environments, as it quickly identifies outliers without extensive processing.
+- **Dynamic Adjustment**: The rolling window allows the detection mechanism to adapt dynamically to shifting data distributions.

-While straightforward, this approach effectively flags anomalies in scenarios where they represent large deviations from recent norms.
+While straightforward, this method effectively flags anomalies in scenarios where they represent significant deviations from recent norms.

+---